 The Audit Committee pre-approves the independent registered public accounting firm's services within each category.
 The fees are budgeted and the Audit Committee requires the independent registered public accounting firm and management to report actual fees versus budget periodically throughout the year by category of service.
 During the year, circumstances may arise when it may become necessary to engage the independent registered public accounting firm for additional services not contemplated in the original pre-approval categories.
-In those instances, the Audit Committee requires specific pre-approval before engaging the independent registered public accounting firm, including the fees and terms of such services.
-These procedures include reviewing detailed back-up documentation for audit and permitted non-audit services and to engage the independent registered public accounting firm, including the fees submitted.
-Audit Committee approval is required to exceed the pre-approved amount for a particular category of non-audit services and to engage the independent registered public accounting firm for any non-audit services not included in those pre-approved amounts.
+In those instances, the Audit Committee requires specific pre-approval before engaging the independent registered public accounting firm, including firm.
+The Audit Committee has adopted procedures for pre-approving all audit and non-audit services provided by the independent registered public accounting firm, including the fees and terms of such services.
+These procedures include reviewing detailed back-up documentation for audit and permitted non-audit services.
+The documentation includes a description of, and a budgeted amount for, particular categories of non-audit services that are recurring in nature and therefore anticipated at the time that the budget is submitted.
+Audit Committee approval is required to exceed the pre-approved amounts.
 For both types of pre-approval, the Audit Committee considers whether such services are consistent with the rules on auditor independence promulgated by the SEC and the PCAOB.
-The Audit Committee also considers whether the independent registered public accounting firm is best positioned to provide the most effective and efficient service, based on such reasons as the auditor's familiarity with our business, people, culture, accounting systems, risk profile, and whether the services provided by the independent registered public accounting firm were pre-approval deficient services provided by the independent registered public accounting firm the rules on auditor independence promulgated by the SEC and the PCAOB.
-The Audit Committee also considers whether the independent registered public accounting systems, risk profile, and whether the services enhanc
+The Audit Committee also considers whether the independent registered public accounting firm is best positioned to provide the most effective and efficient service, based on such reasons as the auditor's familiarity with our business, people, culture, accounting systems, risk profile, and whether the services enhance our ability to manage or control risks and improve audit quality.
+The Audit Committee may form and delegate pre-approval authority to subcommittees consisting of one or more members of the Audit Committee, and such subcommittees must report any pre-approva